Psychosis & Schizophrenia Test

 Procedure

 The assessment consists of 45 statements and typically requires 6–10 minutes to complete.
 Participants respond to statements related to perceptions, beliefs, social experiences, emotions, motivation, speech patterns, and behavior.
+There are no right or wrong answers.

 Participation